digitize-info-system/apache2-defaults/README.md

 # apache2-defaults

-After apache2 is setup in linux clone this repo.
+After apache2 is setup in linux OR installed WAMP or XAMP on Windows clone this repo.